cajuncoding/SqlAppLockHelper/README.md

     //Using any SqlTransaction (cast DbTransaction to SqlTransaction if needed), this will attempt to acquire
     //  a distributed lock, and will wait up to 5 seconds before timing out.
-    //Note: Default behavior is to throw and exception if the Lock cannot be acquired (e.g. is alredy held by another process)
+    //Note: Default behavior is to throw and exception if the Lock cannot be acquired
-    //      but this can be overridden by parameter to return the state in the appLock result. await using var appLock = await sqlTrans.AcquireAppLockAsync("MyAppBulkLoadingDistributedLock", 5);
+	//		(e.g. is already held by another process) but this can be overridden by parameter
+	//		to return the state in the appLock result. await using var appLock = await sqlTrans.AcquireAppLockAsync("MyAppBulkLoadingDistributedLock", 5);

     if(appLock.IsAcquired)